-Staff Response - Complies as Proposed: The applicant has proposed to construct a series of cottage style homes in the Canemah Vernacular style with modern characteristics.
+Finding: Complies as Proposed.
+The applicant has proposed to construct a series of cottage style homes in the Canemah Vernacular style with modern characteristics.
 The applicant has mentioned throughout the submitted narrative that the approach is to be as cohesive and contextually appropriate with the surrounding homes, but with a modern approach that would continue to complement the historic district.
+The review process will occur in a public forum whereby the public is asked to participate.